 Winzler Gear – Kenn S, Steve W

 Made contact with them.
 Winzler – agreeable to host a tour of his facility.
 Make small plastic gears in the Automotive industry.
-Factor in *** Heights.
+Factory in Harwood Heights.
 Gears with Artwork.
 Date in Nov or later to firm this up.
 In-person.
 [Early Dec would be perfect for 20-person event per Mike B]

 Events being investigated